 Let’s Star with Indigo Blue

-Indigo is a deep midnight blue, a blue deep as the sea, the shades of blue are perfect for a bathroom, in particular Indigo is set to make a splash.
+Indigo is a deep midnight blue, a blue deep as the sea, the shades of blue are perfect for a bathroom, in particular, Indigo is set to make a splash.
 Is a color that promotes deep concentration during times of introspection and meditation, helping you achieve deeper levels of consciousness.
 A perfect for after a day of hard work, you can take some time to yourself and relax.

-Coloured baths and basins are coming back, but in bolder shades than 1970s avocado, adding a sense of drama and luxury.
+Colored baths and basins are coming back, but in bolder shades than 1970s avocado, adding a sense of drama and luxury.

 For a truly sculptural look, opt for a bateau or slipper-shaped tub, and make a statement by sitting it in the middle of your room.